thegroosalugg/sittingOnChrome/README.md

 Additional history cleaning options for Google Chrome
 #### History Cap
 - manual limiter of history entries, once cap is reached, oldest is entries are removed
-- chrome.history.search will only fetch entries from when app is unpacked, or value is changed
-  - it does not load retroactive values before unpacking/changing, use delete range for this
+- chrome.history.search has limitated functionality
+  - startTime is set to 0 (all time), but it is not guaranteed to read everything you see in history (CTRL H)
+  - if some stale results remain over cap limit, use Delete History Range as well
 - value of 0 will return function early and nothing will be removed
 - protects against manual user input negative values
 #### Delete History Range
-- executes once when browser starts
+- executes once when browser starts (or if extension relaoded)
 - input how many days of history to retain: 1 - infinite
   - 0 = infinite: code will return early and rest of function will not execute
   - protects against manual user input negative values